gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 I also like the framing with "Anchors" and "Engines" or "Stop/Start/More of/Less of".

-One good rule to express to the participants is to avoid naming other people.
+One good rule to express to the participants is to avoid naming other people, inviting to use "I-messages".

 #### For participants
 * Avoid generalizations ("always", "never", "often", etc.)